hemidactylus/mlops-speedrun-spamclassifier/README.md

   -d '{"text": "I have a dream"}' | jq
 ```

-As for the client, it can be made to point to the new model with:
+As for the client, it can be made to point to the new model with (`Ctrl-C` it first if needed:
 ```
 REACT_APP_SPAM_MODEL_VERSION=v3 npm start
 ```
-(if the user-data API is also running, `uvicorn api.user_data.user_api:app --port 8111`).
+(provided the user-data API is also running: remember `uvicorn api.user_data.user_api:app --port 8111`).

 #### Toward real-time